HOW TO GET INVOLVED

-The One-to-One Mentorships represents the core of CBO’s programming, and are the driving force behind the successful graduation of our scholars.
-Community volunteers work with their student beginning in their Junior of high school through college graduation, consisting of about 1,500 or more pro bono mentoring hours over the six+ years.
+The 1:1 Mentorships represents the core of CBO’s programming and are the driving force behind the successful graduation rate of our scholars.
+Community volunteers work with their student beginning in their Junior year of high school through college graduation, consisting of approximately 1,500 or more pro bono mentoring hours over the six+ years.
 For students in college, mentors problem-solve everything from issues with classes and professors to roommate problems and apartment leases.
 Mentors help scholars find internships and jobs while in college and beyond.
 CBO mentors also serve as cheerleaders and supporters, turning seemingly insurmountable obstacles into small “bumps” on the road to graduation.
 A large part of a mentor’s role will be to motivate students to create a vision for themselves so they can take charge of their lives and develop their potential.

-Mentors join the program each February, which coincides with the new class of scholars who are accepted into the program.
-Ongoing support is provided through the monthly Mentor Meetings; mentors come together each month to discuss challenges they are having, learn about current projects their scholars should be focusing on, and to celebrate their successes.
-Each mentor is also assigned their own mentor from the Mentor and Programs Committee, so they have the necessary support to be successful with their student.
+Mentors join the program each August, which coincides with the new class of scholars as they start their junior year.
+Ongoing support is provided through monthly Mentor Meetings at which mentors come together to discuss challenges they are having, learn about current projects their scholars should be focusing on, and to celebrate successes.
+Each mentor is also assigned their own mentor from the Mentoring Committee, so they have the necessary support to be successful with their student.